 People that can’t work because of their industrial work injury or occupational disease in Washington State can receive time-loss compensation benefits.
 Single people with no dependents sometime struggle because the time-loss compensation rate is 60% of what they were making at the time of the work injury.
 However, keep in mind that you don’t pay taxes on time-loss compensation benefits under a workers’ compensation claim.
 In other words, when calculating your taxable income, L&I claim payments aren’t taxable.
+The purpose of this article to explain similar benefits such as kept-on-salary.

 L&I claim and time-loss compensation benefits